Interview with Leitner Leinen

 What makes Leitner linen different?

-Does this distinguish Leitner linen from other linen fabric manufacturers?
+Is this what sets Leitner Leinen apart from other linen fabric manufacturers?

 Friedrich Leitner: